-The Principal Investigator of the Vanderbilt AS ATN is Beth Malow, M.D., M.S.
-Co-principal investigators are Kevin Sanders, M.D., and Zachary Warren, Ph.D.
+The Principal Investigator of the Vanderbilt AS ATN is Beth Malow, M.D., M.S. and Co-Principal Investigator is Zachary Warren, Ph.D.

 “The ATN brings together talented individuals from many disciplines — psychology, pediatrics, psychiatry, neurology and others — who share the common goal of creating standards of care for the diagnosis and treatment of children with autism spectrum disorders,” said Malow, Burry Chair of Cognitive Childhood Development, Professor of Neurology and Pediatrics, and VKC investigator.
 “I am very excited to be part of this mission and to see our Vanderbilt site grow and develop.”